The living room of 428 West 20th Street, 2nd floor — a sunlit Chelsea living room with original fireplace, tall windows, and wide-plank floors

 The garden that anchors the row.

-Donated by Clement Clarke Moore in 1819, the eight-acre Close of the General Theological Seminary has been the unbroken northern view from every house on the block for nearly two centuries — a privately held garden that, by accident of architecture, belongs to anyone who lives across the street.
+Donated by Clement Clarke Moore in 1819, the eight-acre Close of the General Theological Seminary has been the unbroken northern view from every house on the block for nearly two centuries.

 The General Theological Seminary, architectural detail